1947

 Why It Matters

-The partition of Bengal helps explain why questions of language, representation, autonomy, and national identity became central in East Bengal and later Bangladesh.
+The partition of Bengal helps explain why language, representation, autonomy, border, and minority questions became central in East Bengal.
+It linked all-India constitutional collapse to lived experiences of displacement, unequal incorporation into Pakistan, and the later political path toward Bangladesh.

 Causes